pakoito/RxSealedUnions2/README.md

     <dependency>
         <groupId>com.github.pakoito</groupId>
-        <artifactId>JavaSealedUnions</artifactId>
+        <artifactId>RxSealedUnions</artifactId>
         <version>1.0.0</version>
     </dependency>

 ## RATIONALE
-JavaSealedUnions brings unions into idiomatic Java 8 to allow for better domain modelling.
+RxSealedUnions brings unions into idiomatic java 6 using Reactive Extensions to allow for better domain modelling.
 It can also help representing sealed classes, but that is not the main focus.
-Chaining operations and monadic composition using JavaSealedUnions is also outside the scope of the library, but any union can be lifted to other frameworks like [RxJava](http://reactivex.io/) and [Javaslang](http://www.javaslang.io/).
-A backport library for RxJava and Java 6 is available at [pakoito/RxSealedUnions](https://github.com/pakoito/RxSealedUnions).
+Chaining operations and monadic composition using RxSealedUnions is also outside the scope of the library, but any union can be lifted to Observables as shown by [RxEither](https://github.com/eleventigers/rxeither).

 Java's type system is considered not very powerful although it contains most OOP niceties.
 Some of the most known absences are [tagged unions](https://en.wikipedia.org/wiki/Tagged_union) and sealed classes.
 Sealed classes are available in languages like [Kotlin](https://kotlinlang.org/docs/reference/classes.html#sealed-classes), or [C#](https://msdn.microsoft.com/en-gb/library/88c54tsw.aspx).
 Tagged unions are common on [Swift](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html) and [Rust](https://doc.rust-lang.org/book/enums.html).